-11 Books That Will Get You In The Fall Spirit
+11 Books To Get You Excited About Fall

 If you listen hard enough, you can hear the first leaves falling from the trees.
 Pumpkin Spice Lattes are just around the corner, I'm sure of it.
 Before you know it, everything will be pumpkin-scented, hayrides will be back in season, and you can finally break out the sweaters and flannels once again.
 Which, if you're anything like me, means you can start wearing the other 95 percent of your wardrobe.